tagirsabirov/tagir.github.io/_posts/2018-10-17-raspberry-pi-weather-station.md

 Humidy          : 65.0525292551 %
 ```

-## Measuring Wind Speed with an Analogue Anemometer
+## Measuring Wind Speed with an analog Anemometer

 This was the hardest part to design and source.
-There's a lot of electronic Anemometer's out there that work in different ways.
+There's a lot of electronic Anemometers out there that work in different ways.
 We finally
-settled on a relatively cheap and simple Anemometer from Adafruit, that sends an analogue voltage based on how fast the cups are spinning.
+settled on a relatively cheap and simple Anemometer from Adafruit, that sends an analog voltage based on how fast the cups are spinning.
 There
 isn't much information online about the sensor other than the output voltage will range from 0.4V (0 m/s wind) up to 2.0V (for 32.4m/s wind speed),
 and that it requires a 7-24v power supply to operate properly.
 We used a 12V power supply ourselves with success.

-Because the Raspberry PI doesn't have the ability to read analogue signals from the Anemometer, we had to also add an Analogue-to-Digital Converter (ADC)
+Because the Raspberry PI doesn't have the ability to read analog signals from the Anemometer, we had to also add an analog-to-Digital Converter (ADC)
 that could take the output voltage of the Anemometer and send a digital value to the Raspberry PI that could be measured.
 After doing some research we
 found most people use the MCP3008 8-Channel 10-Bit ADC and [this blog](https://learn.adafruit.com/reading-a-analog-in-and-controlling-audio-volume-with-the-raspberry-pi/connecting-the-cobbler-to-a-mcp3008){:target="_blank" rel="noopener"}
 provided great instructions on how to connect and use it with the Raspberry PI.